QAC-Sierra/QACinemas/documentation/Programming Styleguide.md

 -------------
 ### Git Branch Naming
-Branch names should be all lower-case, using the Epic issue number and epic name, e.g. `qac-3-my-epic`.
+Branch names should be all lower-case, using the Epic issue number and epic name, using `-` where there are spaces in the epic name, e.g. `qac-3-my-epic`.

 In each branch, smart commits must be used to highlight each task being tackled in the commit message.

 For moving an issue on Jira Board to in-progress use:
 ```
-git commint -m "QAC-4 #in-progress #comment Relevant comment relating to issue and work done on issue."
+git commit -m "QAC-4 #in-progress #comment Relevant comment relating to issue and work done on issue."
 ```
 Note use of caps for issue number in commit message.